jcbradbury/jcbradbury.github.io/_pages/stadium-costs.md

 <sup>‡</sup>Excludes facilities shared with MLB or NFL teams and Inter Miami's temporary facility.
 </p>

-The figure below shows the middle range of total and public venue construction costs by league, from highest to lowest.
+The figure below compares the distributions of total and public venue construction costs by league.
+The boxes show the middle 50% of observations, while the line within each box marks the median.

 <figure style="text-align: center;">
   <img src="/images/ven_cost_box.png"
-       alt="Box plot showing the distribution of sports stadium construction costs." style="max-width: 850px; width: 100%; height: auto;">
+       alt="Box plots comparing total and public construction costs for U.S. professional sports venues by league.
+NFL and MLB venues have the highest median total costs, while MLS venues have the lowest." style="max-width: 850px; width: 100%; height: auto;">
 </figure>